naapeli/deep-learning-library/README.md

 DLL is a deep learning library inspired by TensorFlow and PyTorch.
 This is my largest project to date, featuring thousands of lines of code.
 It encompasses a wide range of deep learning and machine learning methods, and includes numerous examples and tests to demonstrate their usage.

 ## Documentation:
-Checkout the unfinished documentation [here](https://naapeli.github.io/deep-learning-library/).
+Checkout the documentation of DLL [here](https://naapeli.github.io/deep-learning-library/).

 ## Upcoming topics:
 - finishing the documentation (and making the error handling good)